EnterpriseDB/repmgr/README.md

     pg_bindir=/path/to/postgres/bin

-See `repmgr.conf.sample` for an example configuration file with available configuration settings annotated.
+See `repmgr.conf.sample` for an example configuration file with all available configuration settings annotated.

 ### Starting up